Twonki/Microtope/api/README.md

 This repository contains the files for the microtope api.

-It reads from the database and returns json objects in a REST-way.
+It reads from the database and returns json objects in a RESTful-way.

 ## How to Build and run